 Flying at 100 kilometers per hour it goes straight to it’s destination and deliveries the essential supplies.
 The parcel has a small parachute which is deployed when the parcel is released with the medical supplies landing safely.

-There are perhaps thousands of statues, monuments and structures which don’t have an accurate 3D Image.
-For example, in 2015, Pix4D, together with Canadian drone manufacturer Aeryon Labs Inc and PUC University of Rio de Janeiro created the first accurate 3D model of Brazil’s most famous monument, the Christ the Redeemer statue in Rio de Janeiro.
+There are perhaps thousands of statues, monuments and structures, which don’t have an accurate 3D Image.
+For example, in 2015, Pix4D, together with Canadian drone manufacturer Aeryon Labs Inc, which is now owned by FLIR and PUC University of Rio de Janeiro created the first accurate 3D model of Brazil’s most famous monument, the Christ the Redeemer statue in Rio de Janeiro.

 The drone used automated flight plan using GPS and waypoints while at the same time taking thousands of photographs.
 These photos were then stitched together into an accurate 3D model of the statue using Pix4D software.

-For the past few years now, drone use on farms from livestock to crops and vines have been benefiting the farmer immensely.
-Multispectral sensors on drones along with GPS waypoint navigation enable the owner to manage the farm more effectively in the following ways;
+For the past few years now, agricultural drones have been benefiting the farmer immensely.
+Multispectral sensors on drones, along with GPS waypoint navigation enable the owner to manage the farm more effectively in the following ways;

 Drones To Help Pollinate Plants